jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

   - The *`linkstate-edge-v4`* and *`linkstate-edge-v6`* processors generate separate graphs of the ipv4 and ipv6 link state topologies using the ls_node_extended elements.

-  - The *`ebgp-processor`* loops through the data collections and separates out eBGP and iBGP prefixes.
+  - The *`ebgp-processor`* loops through the data collections and separates out external and internal prefixes.

   - The *`ipv4-topology`* and *`ipv4-topology`* processors loop through the link-state graphs and other collections to add internal and external links, nodes, peers, prefixes, etc. to provide a complete topology model for both IPv4 and IPv6.